 If the above schedule does not meet your requirements, we can design individualized travel plans based on your preferences.

 The best time to climb Mardi peak is the Autumn and Spring season.
 These seasons have a very picture-perfect climate for Island peak climbing.
 The climate is steady with clear visibility of the views.
 This climbing is possible during the Winter and Monsoon time as well.

 Guest house/tented accommodation according to given itinerary (sharing in a 2-bed room) and 3 meals (Breakfast, lunch, Dinner) during the trek and 2-night tented camp during the peak climbing, Hot Shower, and standard clean room with attached bathroom, Free Wi-Fi, Battery charge available on the trek

 The main culture you can see and experience during your trek and climbing is Gurung, Tamang, and Magar.

 Government-issued License holder Climbing Guide.
-Highly experienced guides with English speaking skills.
-1 guide for 6 travelers (can be more upon your request) 1 porter for 2 trekkers who can carry up to 20kg (number of porters can be more upon your request) The guide can be available for the specified language.
+Highly experienced guides with English-speaking skills.
+1 guide for 6 travelers (can be more upon your request) and 1 porter for 2 trekkers who can carry up to 20kg (number of porters can be more upon your request) The guide can be available for the specified language.

 Share with others